apache/doris-operator/helm-charts/doris-operator/README.md

    ```Bash
    helm install --namespace doris operator selectdb/doris-operator
    ```
-- The repo defines the basic function for running doris-operator, Please use next command to deploy operator, when you have completed customization of [`values.yaml`](./values.yaml).
+- The repo defines the basic function for running doris-operator, Please use next command to deploy doris-operator, when you have completed customization of [`values.yaml`](./values.yaml).
    ```Bash
    helm install --namespace doris -f values.yaml operator selectdb/doris-operator
    ```